Masha-L/MealHC/README.md

 **MealHC** is an app that acts as a guide to meals at Mount Holyoke College.
 It takes in a user's dietary restrictions and goes through the MHC menu to come up with different meal options.

 ### Installation:
-You will need:
-* An android device
-* Google Play account to download
+* Download MealHC from Google Play

 ### Usage: